JYoung7223/full-stack-flex-training/hw3_justin_young/README.md

 ## Result

+* Finished Website can be found at: https://jyoung7223.github.io/full-stack-flex-training/hw2_justin_young/

-Below is a screenshot of the finished product:
+* Below is a screenshot of the finished product:

 ![](./Images/generator.png)